troygilman/gong-wiki/content/getting-started/tutorial.md

 Now when the user clicks the button, the server responds with "Hello Universe", and the client swaps this content into the `Target` element.

 This completes the basics of building reactive web apps with Gong.
-Using this pattern of Components, Routes, Forms, and Targets, you can create dynamic, interactive web applications.
+Using this pattern of Components, Routes, Buttons, Forms, and Targets, you can create dynamic, interactive web applications.